Learn how to work with Git branches through practical examples and common operations

 Creating a new branch in Git is a lightweight operation that takes just a moment.
 There are several ways to create branches, depending on your needs:

-flag in switch both create a new branch.
+The -b flag in checkout and -c flag in switch both create a new branch.

 Git provides multiple ways to switch between branches.
-The modern switch
+The modern switch command is recommended, but checkout is still widely used:

 Before switching branches, always ensure your working directory is clean (no uncommitted changes) or stash your changes.
-Use git status
+Use git status to check.

 Effective branch management involves renaming, deleting, and keeping your branches organized: